Care Guides > What is an EMI Unit in a Care Home?

 We’re here to help you find the right dementia care home for you or your loved one.
 You can request a free list of dementia care homes from our care experts, who will then share homes matching your budget and location.
 You can also search for a dementia care home through our easy-to-use directory.

-Specialist Dementia Care
+What Do Specialist Dementia Care Homes Offer?

-Care homes that have facilities or units specifically for those with dementia may offer different dementia-friendly facilities and services, including:
+Care homes that have facilities or units specifically for those living with dementia may offer different dementia-friendly facilities and services, including:

-Reminiscence Rooms | Rooms containing familiar objects to help engage residents’ senses and memories. |
+Reminiscence rooms Rooms containing familiar objects to help engage residents’ senses and memories.

-Specialist Equipment (such as Dementia Tables) | Residents can use this equipment to play games that stimulate their brains.
-They’ll also allow for enjoyable social interactions with fellow residents. |
+Specialist equipment (such as dementia tables or magic tables) Residents can use this equipment to play games that stimulate their brains.
+They also allow for enjoyable social interactions with fellow residents.

-Sensory Gardens | Sensory gardens stimulate the senses through things like fragrant plants and herbs, brightly coloured flowers and activities such as digging or cutting grass. |
+Sensory gardens Sensory gardens stimulate the senses through things like fragrant plants and herbs, brightly coloured flowers, and activities such as digging or cutting grass.

-Activities Focused Around Memory | Ideas include looking through old photos, dressing up in old clothes or creating special memory boxes for residents’ rooms. |
+Memory-focused activities Ideas include reminiscing by looking through old photos, dressing up in old clothes, or creating special memory boxes for residents’ rooms.

-Structured Daily Routines | A daily routine will help residents feel safe and comfortable in a homely environment. |
+Structured daily routines A daily routine will help residents feel safe and comfortable in a homely setting.

-Smaller Communal Areas | These allow residents with dementia to enjoy a quieter atmosphere. |
+Smaller communal areas These allow residents living with dementia to enjoy a quieter, calming atmosphere.

-The Difference Between EMD and EMI Care
+The Difference Between EMI Care and EMD Care

-Level of Care | Higher level of care required, usually nursing care | Often lower-level residential care |
+Level of Care A higher level of care required (this is usually nursing care) Often lower-level residential care (such as support with tasks like washing and getting dressed)

 The Difference Between EMI Care and Nursing Care